 Want to take a quick trip back to your childhood?
 We grew up eating this Crumbled Butter Brickle Ice Cream Dessert at Grandma’s house.
-A crunchy crumble topping, butterscotch, and vanilla ice cream come together to create a wonderful summer time treat. #butterbrickle #icecream #frozen #frozendessert #dessert
+A crunchy crumble topping, butterscotch, and vanilla ice cream come together to create a refreshing summer time dessert recipe.

 - There are three basic components of this dessert: the crumble topping, the ice cream, and the butterscotch.
 How simple is that?